LikaNur/tic-tac-toe/README.md

 You **don't** have to complete the whole exercise, just make steady progress.

 Focus on quality over speed.
 We're looking for your problem-solving approach and front-end development skills.

 Treat this like a real-life pairing - feel free to ask questions, bounce ideas, look up stuff on the Internet etc.

 ## What we're looking for

+1. Effective communication in a pairing session
+2. Making small changes in a safe manner
- 1. Overall front-end development skills
+3. Overall front-end development skills
- 2. Testing
+4. Testing
- 3. Code architecture
+5. Code architecture
- 4. Refactoring and cleanup
+6. Refactoring and cleanup

 ## Functional requirements

 - Create a functioning Tic Tac Toe game where players alternate placing X's and O's on the board.
 - Implement win detection for diagonal, horizontal, and vertical rows.
 - Display a winning message if a player wins; otherwise, keep the game ongoing.
 - Include a reset function to clear the board.

 ## Currently missing Features